 Join us to celebrate Marisa’s graduation from Tulane University | New Orleans, LA | May 14-18, 2026

 Below are suggestions and general information to make the weekend even more enjoyable.
-The map at the bottom contains links to everything referenced on this page.
+We tried to provide links to everything referenced.
+In addition, the map at the bottom of this page contains links as well.

 Celebration Dinner: Fri., May 15 at 6:00 PM @ Rosedale’s (801 Rosedale Dr, New Orleans, LA 70124).
 Reservations are confirmed following the SSE ceremony.